gfburton/aiabrixen2024/_pages/cfp.md

 ### Abstract Submission and Timeline

-Full papers will involve a 20-minute presentation, plus 10 minutes for questions and discussion.
+We are accepting abstracts for 20-minute presentations, with 10 minutes for questions and discussion.

-Posters can present work in progress or summaries of completed studies, research projects or other innovations.

-Abstracts will be 300 words (not including reference list, if any).
+Abstracts will be xxx words (not including references, if any).

 <style>